Experimental Demonstration of Quantum Tunneling in IBM Quantum Computer: Theoretical Protocol

-\textbf{Implementing kinetic energy operator:} Here the kinetic energy operator $\hat{K}$ can be expressed in terms of momentum operator as, $\hat{K}=\frac{{\hat{p}}^2}{2m}$.
-For finding the quantum circuit for kinetic energy operator, let's discretize the wave function of momentum as
+Here, the kinetic energy operator $\hat{K}$ can be expressed in terms of momentum operator as, \(\hat{K} = \frac{\hat{p}^2}{2m}\).
+For finding the quantum circuit for kinetic energy operator, we discretize the wave function of momentum as \cite{zhang2009direct, zhang2011experimental}

-where $\chi(p,t)$ is the wave function in the momentum operator representation.
-The eigen values of momentum $p_l$ are given by
+where \(\chi(p, t)\) is the wave function in the momentum basis.
+The eigenvalues of momentum operator is given by \cite{farout2020exact}

 In the momentum representation, the diagonal operator $\hat{P}$ is written as